“Did you just say you’re thinking about buying a house?”

 Additionally, smaller lenders tend to have more flexibility in lending programs and approval where large institutions must adhere to strict standards.
 It may be more difficult if you have any issues with credit or debt-to-income ratios to find a large lender who will work with you while smaller lenders offer more flexibility.

 Closing on time is a big deal.
 There are a lot of things at stake to make sure lenders have a good reputation when it comes to funding loans.
 Large institutions can sometimes get so big that files get stuck in underwriting departments who are overloaded, slowing down the process of closing.
 Sellers can get antsy and move on.

-Ask around and check online reviews to see if your lender has any potential problems with closing loans in Los Angeles.
+Ask around and check online reviews to see if your lender has any potential problems with closing loans in Riverside.
 Note that good lenders want to pre-approve borrowers to expedite the process once an offer is made and accepted on a home.
 Do your part but also make sure the lender has the reputation to do his.